cokebar/gfwlist2dnsmasq/README.md

 opkg install ca-certificates curl
 ```

-If you have problem installing ca-certificates, or if you really want to bypass the certificate validation, use "-b" option.
+If you have problem installing ca-certificates, or if you really want to bypass the certificate validation, use "-B" option.
 You should know this is insecure.